devop-sys/Netflix-Clone-Project/README.md

        #to delete
        docker stop <containerid>
        docker rmi -f netflix
+   First check if your port is open or not.
    After running the Dockerfile, the page will appear blank without any movies because the API key wasn't integrated correctly.

 **Step 4: Obtain the API Key.**